krfkeith/piccol/docs/source/README.rst

  * Strings are supported only as immutable entries in a symbol table.
    (Represented as integer indexes into the symbol table at runtime.)

+ * There is *no* garbage collection.
+(Garbage collection is unneded because all function arguments are passed by value and recursive structures are not allowed.)

  * Piccol code is purely functional and referentially-transparent.
    (Purity of C++ callbacks called from Piccol is not enforced, though.)